timothyarmes/ta-meteor-apollo-starter-kit/README.md

-# Meteor 1.8, Apollo 2, React 16, PWA, SSR, Authentication & Styled-Components boilerplate
+# Meteor 1.8, Apollo 2, React 16, Multi-lingual ready, PWA, SSR, Authentication & Styled-Components boilerplate

 A simple kit to start experimenting with Apollo, Meteor, React, PWA, SSR, Authentication and Styled Components.

 ### This project includes the following libraries/functionality:
 - Apollo 2 GraphQL server running with Express bound to the Meteor (1.8) app
 - React 16
+- Multilingual readt (using react-intl) with dynamic loading of required locale messages
+- Authentication: password & facebook (via meteor accounts)
+- SSR with support for an app-shell specific route
 - App-Shell based architecture with dynamic loading of required components
-- SSR with support for an app-shell specific route
-- Authentication: password & facebook (via meteor accounts)
 - Styled components
 - Recompose
 - Jest & Enzyme for testing